 How much is grown and produced in Alaska?

-According to 2017 USDA/NASS data, there are approximately 990 farm operations in Alaska and more than 849,000 acres operated for farming.
+According to the current USDA/NASS data collected in 2017, there are approximately 990 farm operations in Alaska and more than 849,000 acres operated for farming.
 It is estimated that 98% of Alaska's food is imported, although if consumers demanded more Alaska Grown products, more could be produced and processed in-state.
 For more Alaska-specific data from our USDA/NASS statistician, see the 2017 Alaska Census Briefing.

 When is produce available in Alaska?

 The prime time for produce in Alaska is June through November, however, some produce like potatoes, are available almost all year long.